hftamer/go-training/README.md

 ### Contributing

-If you've found an issue, please notifty me and create a PR to fix it if you wish.
+If you've found an issue, please notify me and create a PR to fix it if you wish.
 I'll review it and merge it if it is ready.
+PRs are also welcome to address any enhancements.